semantic-dataspace/semantic-schemas/docs/3_schema-format.md

   parsers/
     characterization/
       tensile-test/
-        TTO/
-          zwick/        ← one folder per instrument model extractor.py
+        zwick/          ← one folder per instrument model zwick_parser.py
           column_mapping.json
-            compatibility.yaml
+          README.md
 ```

-Each extractor implements the `Extractor` protocol from `semantic-transformers`
+Each parser implements the `Parser` protocol from `semantic-transformers`
-and can be plugged into a `Converter` without changing the schema transform or
+and can be plugged into a `Transformer` without changing the schema transform or
 the notebook.
 See the `semantic-transformers` repository for details on adding
 support for a new instrument.